 The Samsung HW-Q90R and the LG SN11RG are both 7.1.4 soundbars but the Samsung is slightly better performing overall.
 While both soundbars are similarly well-built, the Samsung is better-balanced, it can get louder with fewer compression artifacts, and it has a graphic EQ plus presets if you like to tweak its sound.
 That being said, LG has more sound enhancement features such as EQ presets and room correction, it has a USB input for files, and you can stream music to it via Chromecast built-in.

 The LG SN11RG and the Sonos Arc with Sub + One SL Speakers are two great full surround setups.
 The LG features full HDMI ports and allows for Bluetooth streaming while the Sonos feels more premium and has a more neutral sound.
-Both support Atmos content, but the two extra up-firing speakers on the rear satellites of the LG could help a bit to create height illusion behind the users.
+Both support Atmos content and offer acceptable performances with their height channels, but the LG has two extra up-firing speakers on the rear satellites.
 However, the Sonos has a bit better stereo dynamics.

 The LG SN11RG is a better performing soundbar overall than the Sony HT-ST5000.
 The LG is a 7.1.4 setup with satellites that help to improve its surround experience.
 It's slightly better balanced, its max volume has less thumping and compression artifacts, and since it can also use its satellites to help with its height performance, your movie and music audio sounds a bit more immersive.
 It also has a lot of sound enhancement features, which is nice if you like to tweak your sound experience.
 On the other side, the Sony is a 7.1.2 setup, so it doesn't have satellites.
 It feels slightly better built though, and it has an AUX input, so you can play audio from older devices.
 It also has three Full HDMI In inputs, which is nice if your bar is a hub for different devices.